Equivariant instanton homology: Geometric homology

-\begin{proposition}Suppose $f_i: P_i \to X$ are transverse maps from germ equivalence classes of strong $\delta$-chains $P_1, P_2$ to a complete Riemannian manifold $X$, and suppose that $f_2$ is submersive.
+\begin{proposition}Suppose $f_i: P_i \to X$ are transverse maps from germ equivalence classes of strong $\delta$-chains $P_1, P_2$ to a smooth manifold $X$.
 Then $P_1 \times_X P_2$ has the natural structure of a germ equivalence class of strong $\delta$-chain. \end{proposition}

-\begin{proof}The compact space $P_1 \times_X P_2$ is still stratified by smooth manifolds (the fiber products of the original open faces).
-For a pair of inclusions $\Delta_1^i \subset \Delta_2^i$ of faces of $P_i$, the open set $W$ corresponding to is the fiber product of the corresponding open sets. $EW$ is the fiber product $EW_1 \times_X EW_2$; this is still a topological manifold with corners and a smooth structure on each stratum by the assumption that $Ef_2$ is a submersion on each stratum.
-All of the additional structures (the vector bundle $V$, the section $\sigma$, the map $r$, and so on) is given as the fiber product of the structures on the $EW_i$; for instance the vector bundle $V$ is $V_1 \times_X V_2$, whose fibers above $EW_1 \times_X EW_2$ are isomorphic to the direct sum of fibers $V_1 \oplus V_2$. \end{proof}
+\begin{proof} The compact space $P_1 \times_X P_2$ is still stratified by smooth manifolds (the fiber products of the original open faces).
+For a pair of inclusions $\Delta_1^i \subset \Delta_2^i$ of faces of $P_i$, the open set $W$ corresponding to is the fiber product of the corresponding open sets.